-A final written exam.
-Duration: 1.45 or 2.00 hours.
+A final written exam, identical for attending and not attending students.
+Written exam duration: 1.45 or 2.00 hours.
 Format of questions: multiple choice (answers: numbers or sentences); true/false, numerical exercises (ex. reformulation of cash flow statement, calculation of some ratios etc.).
-No: questions about case studies (discussed in classroom) and optional readings.
+No: questions about case studies (discussed in classroom) and readings (they are optional).
 Teachers provide all the examples of exercises, multiple choice and true/false.

 Available on the course website: slides (required), short readings (required), exercises and questions grouped by topic (required); supplemental readings (optional).
 For some topics (ex. cash flow statement preparation): basic materials (slide + exercises): students have to study these basic materials before lectures.

 Basic financial accounting (book-keeping; accounting standards; basic financial statement analysis); Corporate Finance and Business Valuation.

 Recommended: IFRS (International Financial Reporting Standards).